Gurlal004/InventoryApp/README.md

-A simple inventory management app for small businesses made using java swing.
+A simple inventory management app for small businesses made using javafx and scene builder.